ev3dev/ev3dev.github.io/docs/sensors/using-i2c-sensors.md

 We call sensors that were designed following LEGO's guidelines **I2C/NXT** sensors.
-This common register layout lets us autodetect the type of sensor and proves access to the sensor via the [msensor] class.
+This common register layout lets us autodetect the type of sensor and proves access to the sensor via the [lego-sensor] class.

 We refer to sensors that do not conform to LEGO's specifications as **I2C/Other** sensors.
 There are so many types of I2C chips in the wild